danielantelo/sandbox-gallery-canvas-editor/README.md

 - For a speedier editor experience, the initial image could be a fetched with a width of the browser width to ensure a smaller download or alternatively a prefetch of the full size image for when you select to edit it
 - Nice animated transition between gallery pages
 - Proper cypress tests, I only added the storybook visual regression and started on the webapp visual/functional
-- Github actions to test and deploy the app to gh-pages